Stuycs-K/project03-final-10-woor-diamondj-shii/DEVLOG.md

 ## Ian Shi

+### 2025-1-17 (class period)
+group debugging on segfaults and other bugs D:

+### 2025-1-16 (class period)
+worked with group to merge features between server-client relationship and gameplay together

+### 2025-1-15 (class period)
+pair programmed to allow multiple games to run simultaneously by giving each a gameID

 ### 2025-1-14 (at home)
 delete shm and sem key after ending game, get rid of debugging print statements for the server client handshake